JitheshPavan/GPT_Translator/README.md

 ### Inference
 An example of successful translation is 'How are you,' translated to [wie,geht, es, dir].

-[what are you doing] translates to [was geht es gut], which, when translated back, means what is going well.
-This is a failed case.
+A failed case: [what are you doing] translates to [was geht es gut], which, when translated back, means "what is going well".

 ## Theory
 The most innovative concept introduced in Transformers was Attention.
 What is attention?